KamalJaza/Statistics_For_Data_Science/README.md

 The standard deviation is a measure of the amount of variation or dispersion of a set of values.
 -	A low standard deviation indicates that the values tend to be close to the mean of the set.
 -	While a high standard deviation indicates that the values are spread out over a wider range.
+## Skewness
+Skewness is a measure of the asymmetry of a distribution.
+A distribution is asymmetrical when its left and right side are not mirror images.
+There are 3 types of skewness
+- Positive skewness : A positive skew distribution is longer on the right side of its peak than on its left.
+Positive skew is also referred to as right-skewed
+- Negative skewness : A negative skew distribution is longer on the left side of its peak than on its right.
+Negative skew is also referred to as left-skewed
+- No Skew : When a distribution has no skew, it is symmetrical.
+Its left and right sides are mirror images.
+## Correlation
+Correlation is a statistical measure that expresses the extent to which two variables are linearly related (meaning they change together at a constant rate).
+It’s a common tool for describing simple relationships without making a statement about cause and effect.
+In Python we can see correlation in data by using DataFrame.corr()

 ## Outliers and Missing Value
 ### Check Outliers using Boxplot